 Sometimes QUB Library will not have a particular book you need, or enough books on your topic.

-You can use COPAC (the combined catalogues of 80 major UK and Irish libraries) or WorldCat to identify relevant books which are not available at Queen's.
-If you identify a useful book, you can request it via the Inter-Library Loans service or email your subject librarian, Irene Bittles, if you think th book should be purchased by the Library.
+You can use COPAC (the combined catalogues of more than 80 major UK and Irish libraries) or WorldCat to identify relevant books which are not available at Queen's.
+If you identify a useful book, you can request it via the Inter-Library Loans service or email your subject librarian, Irene Bittles, if you think the book should be purchased by the Library.
 Email: email@example.com